-Organizations continue to integrate technology that transforms existing processes to meet service demands and customer expectations.
+Organizations continue integrating technology that transforms existing processes to meet service demands and customer expectations.
 Over the last few years, the focus has shifted from the back-end to the frontline technician.
-Thanks to advancements in mobile technology, frontline workers can be more efficient than ever before resulting in better communication between management, peers, and subject matter experts, higher customer satisfaction ratings, and faster ROI.
+Thanks to advancements in mobile technology, frontline workers can be more efficient than ever, resulting in better communication between management, peers, and subject matter experts, higher customer satisfaction ratings, and faster ROI.

 The Frontline Itself Is Evolving

-The frontline landscape is changing, with new connectivity technologies such as 5G, Li-Fi, Internet of Things (IoT) deployments.
-This requires the frontline workforce to be more tech-savvy than ever, while also being able to interact with these technologies.
+The frontline landscape is changing with new connectivity technologies such as 5G, Li-Fi, and Internet of Things (IoT) deployments.
+This requires the frontline workforce to be more tech-savvy than ever while also being able to interact with these technologies.
 Many organizations are also facing a massive wave of experienced field service technicians retiring, resulting in a younger, less-experienced workforce.
 These changes have three major effects on an organization’s technology spending.

-With ransomware and cyberattacks proliferating against field service industries, including oil & gas, utilities, law enforcement, and healthcare, keeping devices and data secure are one of the main concerns of IT managers.
-When employees take their work devices home at the end of the day, security risks go up significantly.
+With ransomware and cyberattacks proliferating against field service industries, including oil & gas, utilities, law enforcement, and healthcare, keeping devices and data security are one of the main concerns of IT managers.
+When employees take their work devices home at the end of the day, security risks increase significantly.

 If an employee is going to be using work devices on their home Wi-Fi networks, an encrypted Virtual Private Network (VPN) is good practice.
 It is also good to have a newer Wi-Fi-6 router with WPA-3 encryption, with the same on whatever work devices are using that network.
-Organizations can also consider deploying devices with multifactor authentication (MFA)—a security technology that requires a user to pass multiple methods of authentication to identify and verify the user prior to login or access to pieces of data.
+Organizations can also consider deploying devices with multifactor authentication (MFA).
+This security technology requires a user to pass multiple methods of authentication to identify and verify the user before login or access to pieces of data.